Realization of a doped quantum antiferromagnet with dipolar tunnelings in a Rydberg tweezer array

 In addition to the perturbative pair tunneling process, the long-range dipolar tunnelings induce a direct tunneling of amplitude~$-t^{(\mathrm{dir})} = -t/8$, where one hole traverses the other.
 In our 1D scheme, the sign of the tunneling~$t$ depends on the angle~$\theta$ relative to the magic angle~$\theta_m = 54.7\degree$.
 The resulting total effective pair mass is then given by~$t^{(\mathrm{eff})} = t^{(\mathrm{pert})} + t^{(\mathrm{dir})}$, which we probe by the center-of-mass spreading of the hole pairs, see Fig.\,\ref{fig:perturbative_tunneling}e and Fig.\,\ref{fig:spin_background}b.
 In particular, in the analysis shown Fig.\,\ref{fig:spin_background}, we postselect on snapshots in the~$\ket{P}$-basis with $N_h=2$ holes and bond length~$\ell \leq 2$, from which we extract the center-of-mass spreading of the pair; the qualitative analysis is not dependent on our choice of the pair's size.

 As a consistency check of our perturbative pair model, we perform a numerical analysis of the protocol described in Fig.\,\ref{fig:perturbative_tunneling}, and compare it to a model with couplings between only NN sites.
-First, we predict the NN model to not experience interference with a direct tunneling term, leaving only the bare perturbative tunneling of the pair, see Fig.\,\ref{fig:pair_dist_SR_ZAFM}a.
-In contrast, the binding energy is not affected by the absence of the dipolar tails and we expect a difference in the binding strength in both cases, see Fig.\,\ref{fig:pair_dist_SR_ZAFM}b.
-Our predictions derived from perturbation theory are consistent with the numerical simulations corroborating the influence of dipolar tunnelings present in our experiment. \\ \\ {\bf Numerical simulations.} The numerical time-evolution simulations presented in the main text and Methods, except Fig.\,\ref{fig:2d}c and d, are based on exact diagonalization methods of the Rydberg Hamiltonian, Eq.~\eqref{eq:bare-Ryd}, including interactions up to distance~$r_{ij} \leq 3$ (in units of lattice sites).
+First, we predict the NN model to not experience interference with a direct tunneling term, leaving only the bare perturbative tunneling of the pair, see Extended Data Fig.\,\ref{fig:pair_dist_SR_ZAFM}a.
+In contrast, the binding energy is not affected by the absence of the dipolar tails and we expect a difference in the binding strength in both cases, see Extended Data Fig.\,\ref{fig:pair_dist_SR_ZAFM}b.
+Our predictions derived from perturbation theory are consistent with the numerical simulations corroborating the influence of dipolar tunnelings present in our experiment.

+{\bf Numerical simulations.} The numerical time-evolution simulations presented in the main text and Methods, except Fig.\,\ref{fig:2d}c and d, are based on exact diagonalization methods of the Rydberg Hamiltonian, Eq.~\eqref{eq:bare-Ryd}, including interactions up to distance~$r_{ij} \leq 3$ (in units of lattice sites).
 We develop an error model to describe the experimental situation, which we introduce in the following in decreasing order of relevance.

 {\it State preparation errors - } Initial state preparation errors are most detrimental to our quench protocol.
 In particular, atoms with an initial local target state can falsely be prepared in any of the other two Rydberg states, or remain in the (non-interacting) ground state.